uwegeercken/evaluator/README.md

 The logic object and the group object expect a string array as the type parameter.
 To test if the test data passes all checks (rules) simply call:

-    boolean result = Evaluator.evaluate(logic, testData.split(";"))
+    EvaluationResult<String[]> result = logic.evaluate(testData.split(";"))

 The static "evaluate" method returns an EvaluationResult.
-It contains the results of all checks and groups. the getPassed method returns true if the provided data passes the defined logic and returns false if not.
+It contains the results of all checks and groups. the passed method returns true if the provided data passes the defined logic and returns false if not.
 You can process a list of data objects easily by repeatedly calling this method.

 You may use multiple groups.
 When adding a group to the logic you can specify the connection type (AND, OR, NOT, NOR) to the previous group using the connectingToPreviousGroupUsing method - default is AND.
 When adding